andrew-rosario/cmput404-django/README.md

 At the root ```/```, it says that the page cannot be found (HTTP response code 404).

 At the ```/polls``` directory, it shows the line, "Hello, world.
 You're at the polls index."

+##### Question 4
+Django migrations synchronizes the changes by your models to your database.
+We need them because the website is expecting certain fields from the database.
+Thus, Django migrations handle the database schema modifications for you, regardless of what database you choose.